-We are fully licensed through Basildon Council (licence number A11005461) and are fully insured through Protectivity.
+We are fully licensed through Castle Point Borough Council (licence number 150) and are fully insured through Protectivity.
 We are also DBS checked and are both Accredited Canine First Aiders.

 Here we each go into a bit more detail about our animal-related work.

 I have always had animals in my life and cannot imagine life without them!
-I grew up with cats in the family, taking responsibility for looking after our family cat from a young age, and lived in a house with a large badger sett in the garden where I was fascinated to watch the badgers bumbling about in the evenings.
+I grew up with cats in the family, taking responsibility for looking after our family cat from a young age, and insisted on having “my own” pets as well, in the form of gerbils and, later, chinchillas.
+My childhood home had a large badger sett in the garden where I was fascinated to watch the badgers bumbling about in the evenings.